openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 When the `Preparation` is finished, the `Generator` constructs target-specific emitters by calling `init_emitter(target)` method for every `Expression` in the `LinearIR`, where the `target` is a `TargetMachine` instance.

 The `TargetMachine` is a class that provides generator with target-specific information, such as supported instruction sets, vector register size etc.
-`TargetMachine` also maps the nGraph's `DiscreteTypeInfo` (stored in the `Expression`) to the emitter that actually implements the operation.
+`TargetMachine` also maps the OpenVINO's `DiscreteTypeInfo` (stored in the `Expression`) to the emitter that actually implements the operation.
 The mapping is done using the `jitters` map defined in [target_machine.hpp](../include/snippets/target_machine.hpp).
 In order for this mechanism to work, every `Snippets'` code generation backend should create emitter implementations derived from the `Emitter` base class defined in [emitter.hpp](../include/snippets/emitter.hpp).
 The backend then should create its own target machine class (derived from the common `TargetMachine`) and populate the `jitters` map, see the [cpu_generator.cpp](../../../plugins/intel_cpu/src/emitters/x64/cpu_generator.cpp) for an implementation example.